-- This leather is less prone to cracking and peeling so it is durable and last long.
+- This leather is less prone to cracking and peeling so it is durable and lasts long.

-- Several colors, styles, textures can be easily given to this leather that provide it an amazing look.
+- Several colors, styles, textures can be easily given to this leather that provides it an amazing look.

-- More fashionable because variety and textures and patterns can be inlaid to it.
+- More fashionable because a variety and textures and patterns can be inlaid to it.

 - Easier to chop and sew and needles marks are hardly noticeable on its surface.

 Disadvantages of Faux Leather:

 - Not stretchable.